Asset Freezing Order - Case example

 If you or your company are the victim of an Account or Asset Freezing Order our experienced team are available to defend your interests 24 hours a day, anywhere in the UK or abroad.

 Sundeep Soor (Director) is the Head of Fraud and Tax at Cartwright King.
 Sundeep and his team are on hand across the country to help you and can assist wherever you are based.
-Please call us for a no obligation, initial discussion on 0808 168 5550 or email email@example.com and we will call or email you back.
+Please contact us here for an initial discussion.

 All advice is correct at time of publication.